Troubleshooting 2-Factor Authentication

 By default, Text-em-all remembers your device to help reduce the number of times you need to complete 2-factor authentication.
 After a set period, or if you swap browsers or devices, you'll be asked to verify via 2-factor authorization again.

-If you clear your browser cookies, you’ll need to repeat these steps to enable this functionality again.
+- If you clear your browsing data, you’ll need to repeat these steps to enable this functionality again.
 If you access Text-em-all on a different or new unknown device, you’ll always be asked to log in and complete 2-factor authentication.